Skip to content

 Fuel up

-The tea-room serves tempting treats for all the family, including kids' lunch boxes, while there are picnic benches at the front of the hall and on the meadow for those bringing their own treats.
+The tea-room serves tempting treats for all the family, including childrens' lunch boxes, while there are picnic benches at the front of the hall and on the meadow for those bringing their own treats.

 Discover more at Little Moreton Hall